National Clinical Content Repository

 after we've signed the agreement we'll email you a scanned copy for your records within 10 working days

-we'll also send your organisation's unique licensing service ID - you must keep this as it's needed to request specific sub-licences for the available licensed tools and measures
+we'll also send your organisation's unique Licensing Service ID - you must keep this safe as it's needed to request specific sub-licences for the licensed tools and measures

-we'll also ask you for names and addresses of those in your organisation who you wish to apply for sub-licenses (approved users) - please inform us of any changes to these names
+we'll also ask you for details of those in your organisation who you wish to apply for sub-licences (approved users) - please inform us of any changes to these names

-- we don't need the names of every clinician who will use the tools and measures - we only need the details of those approved by your organisation to apply for specific sub-licences, who can ensure your organisation complies with the sub-licensing agreements such as IT Directors, Implementation Leads and Clinical Directors
+- we don't need the names of every clinician who will use the tools and measures - we only need the details of those approved by your organisation to apply for specific sub-licences

-Registrations can be refused and signing the General Terms doesn't guarantee registration with the licensing service.
+Registrations can be refused and signing the General Terms doesn't guarantee registration with the Copyright Licensing Service.
 If your registration is refused we'll tell you why.

-After registering with the licensing service, you and the approved users can apply for sub-licenses for specific tools and measures by:
+After registering with the Copyright Licensing Service any approved users can apply for sub-licences for specific tools and measures by:

 completing a Content Request form [266.49KB]

-- emailing the form to email@example.com with your organisation's unique licensing service ID (supplied when registering with the licensing service)
+- emailing the form to email@example.com with your organisation's unique Licensing Service ID (supplied when registering with the Copyright Licensing Service)

 Your organisation must adhere to the General Terms Agreement and any specific terms that the copyright owner has requested.
 These will be sent to you when you request the tools and measures and must be read thoroughly.

-Your application for sub-licenses for individual tools may be refused and we'll always tell you why.
-If this happens, you can go direct to the copyright owner and seek their permission.
+Your application for sub-licences for individual tools may be refused and we'll always tell you why.
+If this happens, you can go directly to the copyright owner to seek their permission.

-Some tools and measures for the MHSDS aren't covered by NHS Digital's licensing service, so if you're registered with the licensing service you can't apply to NHS Digital for sub-licences for them.
+Some tools and measures aren't covered by NHS Digital's Copyright Licensing Service so, even if you're registered with us, you can't apply for sub-licences to use them.

-This is often because the copyright will not enter into an agreement with us; usually because they make the tools available under their preferred terms.
+This is often because the copyright owner will not enter into an agreement with us, usually because they make the tools available themselves with their own terms and conditions.